A3 Reports – The Missing Link to Effective CAPA Process Management

 Proposed Actions

 This section is similar to a typical CAPA plan, but the section includes the reason(s) why the proposed actions are recommended.
-The reasons why actions are proposed is important during the process of management reviewing the initial A3 report and approving the recommended actions.
+The reasons why actions are proposed are important during the process of management reviewing the initial A3 report and approving the recommended actions.
 The best practice is to phrase the reasons in terms of quantitative results that will be achieved because this will provide a framework for metrics during follow-up by management.

 Actions Taken